python/importlib_resources/docs/index.rst

 zip file, with support for other loader_ classes that implement the appropriate API for reading resources.

-``importlib_resources`` is a backport of Python 3.9's standard library `importlib.resources`_ module for Python 2.7, and 3.5 through 3.8.
-Users of Python 3.9 and beyond are encouraged to use the standard library module.
+``importlib_resources`` supplies a backport of :doc:`importlib.resources <library/importlib>`,
-Developers looking for detailed API descriptions should refer to the Python 3.9 standard library documentation.
+enabling early access to features of future Python versions and making functionality available for older Python versions.
+Users are encouraged to use the Python standard library where suitable and fall back to this library for future compatibility.
+Developers looking for detailed API descriptions should refer to the standard library documentation.

 The documentation here includes a general :ref:`usage <using>` guide and a :ref:`migration <migration>` guide for projects that want to adopt